Exposure doesn’t pay the bills – and yet some people still count it as legal tender.

 Exposure points: None whatsoever if I’d accepted.
 Just a feeling that of being ripped off by a colleague I hardly knew.

 - Doing a mosaic at a local vegetarian cafe I frequented.
 With the help of the owners, who were known to enquire about such work then beat creatives down to the point where the project was hardly worth doing (yes, the ones from earlier who wanted the stained glass panel).

 Exposure points: The public would’ve seen a pretty piece of handicraft.
 But the owners had a habit of moving the goalposts and would no doubt have refused to pay me anything at all.

 - Creating a stained glass window for the rarely-seen sibling of an extended family member (I’m assuming she was planning to pay for materials and travel costs to go and measure it up).

 Exposure points: Null points.
 I’m pretty sure that Ms Rarely Seen wouldn’t be promoting my work.
-Plus I’m not convinced any friends’ first words would be “Hey!
-How much did that fancy window cost and would you give me the artist’s details so I can commission her myself?”
+Plus I’m not convinced any of her friends’ first words would be Hey, how much did that fancy window cost?
+And would you give me the artist’s details so I can commission her myself?